Bill Gross tweets the same tune: The investment climate is tough

-NEW YORK (Reuters) - Bill Gross, manager of the Janus Global Unconstrained Bond Fund, reiterated on Wednesday that investors should curb their enthusiasm on returns.
+NEW YORK, July 8 (Reuters) - Bill Gross, manager of the Janus Global Unconstrained Bond Fund, reiterated on Wednesday that investors should curb their enthusiasm on returns.

 “Making money with money is becoming more difficult because yields are low, P/Es are high and investment/productivity is declining,” Gross wrote on Twitter.